strapi/strapi/docs/3.0.0-beta.x/community/contribute-with-docs.md

 **NOTE:** If you are providing _new examples_ for existing [Reference Topics](http://localhost:8080/documentation/3.0.0-beta.x/community/contribute-with-docs.html#reference-topics), then the next section on [adding, modifying and deleting content](http://localhost:8080/documentation/3.0.0-beta.x/community/contribute-with-docs.html#adding-modifying-deleting-content-from-the-docs) applies.

 - Before you start to determine if you're writing a new **Tutorial** or a new **How-to**
-- Outline the **Tutorial** or a new **How-to**.
+- Outline the **Tutorial** or a new **How-to**
-- Speak to a Strapi Maintainer or open an issue on GitHub with the outline to receive feedback.
-- Create a GitHub repo with your app for the **Tutorial** or for the code for the **How-to**.
+- Create a GitHub repo with your app for the **Tutorial** or for the code for the **How-to**
-- Show this code to the Strapi Maintainer and address any feedback
-- Following the [Docs Style Guide](http://localhost:8080/documentation/3.0.0-beta.x/community/contribute-with-docs.html#docs-style-guide) below, write your Tutorial and make a pull request.
+- Following the [Docs Style Guide](http://localhost:8080/documentation/3.0.0-beta.x/community/contribute-with-docs.html#docs-style-guide) below, write your Tutorial and make a pull request

-The above steps allow proceeding confidently, knowing your contribution can be accepted.
+The above steps allow proceeding confidently and knowing your contribution can be accepted.

 #### Tips

 1. Make sure that following the steps results in a working app (for Tutorials) or working code (for How-tos).
-2. Smaller workable apps are better than large apps that have many moving parts.
+2. Smaller workable and tested apps are better than large apps that have many moving parts.
 3. If you have any questions, please ask!
+You can ask in our [Slack Channel](strapi.slack.com) or in the comments in GitHub if there is a Pull Request or an open issue regarding the docs you are writing.

 ### Adding / Modifying / Deleting Content from the Docs

 _Adding, modifying, and deleting content_ from the documentation follows the [guidelines for making a Pull Request](/3.0.0-beta.x/community/contribute-with-code.html#before-submitting-a-pull-request) to the Strapi monorepo.
 For correcting typos, or clarifications, this is a relatively straightforward process.

-**Tutorials** and **How-tos** are sometimes by a members of the community.
+**Tutorials** and **How-tos** are sometimes written by community members.
 A byline appears towards the title with a **Written by: Paul Bocuse**.
 If you make _significant_ revisions to the **Tutorial** or **How-tos**, then the byline would change and include your name, like so: **Original Author: Paul Bocuse, Revised by: Your Name**.
-You should link to your GitHub from your name.
+You should link your GitHub account to your name.

 **Examples** are generally added to **Reference Topics** and **How-tos**.
 The examples are added directly in the existing content.

-### Submitting an Externally Hosted Tutorial

-If you have written a **Tutorial**, **How-to** or other teaching material that is _outside_ of the documentation.
-Then you may submit a pull request with a link to your guide on the [Articles](/3.0.0-beta.x/articles/) page.

 ### Docs Style Guide

 This style guide exists to show and explain the standards and style of how our documentation is written.
-We are offering this style guide to help you stay consistent with the existing documentation.
+Its purpose is to help you stay consistent with the existing documentation.

 ---